Top 5 Dangers of Heroin Abuse

 - Unconsciousness (with an inability to wake up)

 - Blue or Gray Skin and Face (due to lack of oxygen)

 - Death (several of the above can lead to death)

-Aside from overdoses directly related to heroin itself, mixing heroin with other drugs can greatly increase the risk of death or serious negative consequences.
-This can happen accidentally as there are a number of other drugs or “fillers” used as cutting agents which the user may not know about prior to use.
+Aside from overdoses related to heroin itself, mixing heroin with other drugs can increase the risk of death or serious negative consequences.
+This can happen accidentally as there are a number of other drugs or “fillers” used as cutting agents.
+Users may not know about these prior to using them.

 Danger #2: Long-Term Health Risks From Heroin Use

 Aside from the immediate risks of overdose and death, there are many long-term, and potentially fatal, complications of heroin use as well.
 Some of these may include:

 - Endocarditis: Infection of the interior of the heart.
 Typically caused by bacteria found on the skin or in the mouth and introduced into the blood through IV heroin use.

 - Pulmonary Edema: Fluid buildup in the lungs.
 Can result in difficulty breathing, fatigue, chest pain, and cough.

 - Septic Embolism: An infected piece of tissue that becomes dislodged and travels through the circulatory system.
 Originates from a heroin injection site.
 May be fatal.